Point Edward, Ontario

 Point Edward is a village in the Canadian province of Ontario.
 Adjacent to the city of Sarnia in Lambton County, Point Edward sits opposite Port Huron, Michigan and is connected to it by the Blue Water Bridge, at the meeting point of the St. Clair River and Lake Huron.
 Formerly called Huron, it was renamed in 1860 to mark the visit by the then Prince of Wales, later Edward VII.
-Incorporated 1879.
+It was incorporated in 1879.
 In the Canada 2016 Census, the population of Point Edward was 2,037, an increase of 0.1 percent from its 2011 population of 2,034.

 In the summer of 2003, Point Edward celebrated its 125th anniversary.

 Municipal government

 The current mayor of Point Edward is Bev Hand.

 In the late 1980s, the provincial government initiated a plan to amalgamate Point Edward with the larger city of Sarnia, although many residents opposed the merger and the plan was abandoned in 1991.
 Even under the Progressive Conservative Party of Ontario government of Premier Mike Harris, which forced amalgamations of many municipalities in the province (including of many towns which were geographically distinct settlements) in the late 1990s, Point Edward remained untouched.
 Despite this, some municipal government services in Point Edward are provided on contract by the city of Sarnia.
-For example, Point Edward is served by both Sarnia Transit and Bluewater Power Distribution, Sarnia's municipally-owned hydroelectricity provider.
+For example, Point Edward is served by both Sarnia Transit and Bluewater Power Distribution, Sarnia's municipally owned hydroelectricity provider.